ndd21/PHYS281/docs/demo-anaconda.md

     which we summarise below.

     !!! note
-        The command line programme that gets installed by Miniconda is just called `conda`, which will be used in some of the examples below.
+        The command line program that gets installed by Miniconda is just called `conda`, which will be used in some of the examples below.

     The instructions below are those for installation via command line only.